hoprnet/hoprnet/DEVELOPMENT_PROCESSES.md

 Every Team Member is responsible for letting the rest of the team know about illness/absence/vacation.

 - unexpected absence needs to be reported ASAP through email
-- planned absence of +3 days needs to be reported 3 months in advance through email

 ## Sprints